Dominique Lévy

-Dominique Astrid Lévy (born June 1967) is a Swiss art dealer, and co-founder and partner, with Brett Gorvy, of Lévy Gorvy, a gallery with offices in New York City, London, Switzerland, Hong Kong and Paris.
+Dominique Astrid Lévy (born June 1967) is a Swiss art dealer, and co-founder and partner, with Brett Gorvy, of Lévy Gorvy Dayan, a gallery with offices in New York City, London, Switzerland, Hong Kong and Paris.

 Early life

 Lévy was born in June 1967, in Lausanne, Switzerland.
+Her mother was born in Belgium and was an art collector.
 Her father, a cotton merchant, left Egypt in 1956 after Gamal Abdel Nasser came to power.

-She organized her first exhibition when she was 18.
-Lévy studied art history and politics at the University of Geneva and received a BA in Political Science and an MA in Sociology of Art.
+She attended Art Basel at the age of three and organized her first exhibition when she was 18.

+Lévy studied art history and politics at the University of Geneva and received a BA in political science and an MA in sociology of art.
+During college, she worked as an actress and a clown, performing a parties.

 Career

-In 1987, Lévy completed her first internship for Christie's in New York.
+In 1987, Lévy completed her first internship for Christie's in New York City.
 When she came back to Switzerland, she was hired by Simon de Pury to work at Sotheby's where she worked for four years.
 Afterwards, she worked with French art dealer Daniel Malingue on the opening of his gallery, and followed his co-director, Simon Studer, in the creation of an art curation business.
 Then she joined the team of London's art dealer Anthony d'Offay.
 In 1999, headhunted by François Pinault, Lévy founded and was the international director of the private sales department at Christie's in New York.

-In 2003, Lévy founded Dominique Lévy Fine Art, a boutique art advisory service with a focus on building long-term relationships with collectors.
+In 2003, Lévy founded Dominique Lévy Fine Art, an art advisory service with a focus on building long-term relationships with collectors.